-The FTT proposal remains subject to negotiation between the participating Member States and is the subject of legal challenge.
-The Council of Ministers' legal advisers have issued an opinion stating that the provision in the proposed Directive, deeming a financial institution to be established in the participating Member State where its counterparty is established, breaches customary international law and provisions of the EU treaties.
-The FTT proposal may therefore be altered prior to any implementation, the timing of which remains unclear.
+The proposed FTT remains subject to negotiation between the participating Member States.
+It may therefore be altered prior to any implementation.
 Additional EU Member States may decide to participate.
 Prospective holders of Notes are advised to seek their own professional advice in relation to the FTT.